getkloudi/integration-wrapper-generator/out/bitbucket/docs/PullrequestsApi.md

 oauth2.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new Bitbucket.PullrequestsApi();
-let username = "username_example"; // String | This can either be the username or the UUID of the user, surrounded by curly-braces, for example: `{user UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. let opts = {
+let workspace = "workspace_example"; // String | This can either be the workspace ID (slug) or the workspace UUID surrounded by curly-braces, for example: `{workspace UUID}`. let repoSlug = "repoSlug_example"; // String | This can either be the repository slug or the UUID of the repository, surrounded by curly-braces, for example: `{repository UUID}`. let opts = {
   'body': new Bitbucket.Pullrequest() // Pullrequest | The new pull request.
 The request URL you POST to becomes the destination repository URL.
 For this reason, you must specify an explicit source repository in the request object if you want to pull from a different repository (fork).
 Since not all elements are required or even mutable, you only need to include the elements you want to initialize, such as the source branch and the title.
 };
-apiInstance.repositoriesUsernameRepoSlugPullrequestsPost(username, repoSlug, opts, (error, data, response) => {
+apiInstance.repositoriesWorkspaceRepoSlugPullrequestsPost(workspace, repoSlug, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {